 - Parmigiano, grated: to taste

-Start kneading the dough and pour in the rest of the water and 1 tablespoon of olive oil, little by little.
-Work the dough on a lightly floured work surface until it has an even texture, then place it back in the bowl and cover it with clingfilm or a clean kitchen cloth.
-Leave the dough to rise for about 3 hours or until it has doubled in volume.
+Start kneading the dough on a lightly floured work surface + 1 tablespoon of olive oil.
+Knead the dough on a lightly floured work surface until it has an even consistency, then put it back into the bowl and cover with cling film or a clean kitchen cloth.
+Allow the dough to rise for about 3 hours or until it has doubled in volume.

-Heat up the oil and deep-fry only 2 or 3 pizzelle at a time to make sure the oil’s temperature remains constant.
+Heat the oil and fry just 2 or 3 pizzelles at a time until golden brown.

-Use a skimmer to remove the pizzelle from the oil and place them on a plate lined with kitchen paper.
-Top each pizzelle with a spoonful of tomato sauce, some grated Parmigiano and a few fresh basil leaves.
+Remove the pizzelle from the oil and place them on a plate lined with kitchen paper.
+Stuff the hollow side of each pizzelle with a spoonful of tomato sauce, a sprinkling of grated Parmigiano cheese and a few leaves of fresh basil.